Will Holland

-William Holland (born 1980) is an English musician, DJ and record producer.
-He is based in New York City, after spending seven years in Colombia.
+William Holland (born 18 April 1980) is an English musician, DJ, and record producer.
 Holland records under various pseudonyms, including Quantic, the Quantic Soul Orchestra, The Limp Twins, Flowering Inferno, and Ondatrópica.
 His music features elements of tropical, cumbia, salsa, bossa nova, soul, funk and jazz.
 Holland plays guitars, bass, double bass, piano, organ, saxophone, accordion and percussion.
 Much of his sound is original composition, rather than sampling of other artists' material.
 In addition to his original compositions, he has also produced remixes of over 30 songs.

 Holland's first label was called Magnetic Fields, on which he released heavy soul and funk.
 Holland retired Magnetic Fields in 2003.
-In 2018, Holland founded the record label Selva, based in Brooklyn, N.Y., and he has been releasing music on Selva since the start of 2020.
+In 2018, Holland founded the record label Selva, based in Brooklyn, New York, and he has been releasing music on Selva since the start of 2020.

 History

+He was born in Bewdley, Worcestershire, England.
 His albums The 5th Exotic (2001) and Apricot Morning (2002) featured vocals from British artists including soul singer Alice Russell.
 In 2003, he assembled The Quantic Soul Orchestra, a project aimed at producing 1960s/1970s style raw funk, playing guitar himself, and featuring musicians including his sister Lucy on saxophone.

 In 2007, Holland moved to Cali, Colombia.
 He set up an analogue studio called Sonido del Valle and recorded and released the Quantic Soul Orchestra album Tropidélico (2007) and the self-titled debut from his tropical-dub side project, Quantic presenta Flowering Inferno (2008), which featured a variety of musicians from the area.
 He subsequently assembled the Combo Bárbaro ('Bárbaro' is a colloquial term in Colombia meaning 'very talented').

 Holland's collaboration with Nickodemus, "Mi swing es tropical", was featured on an Apple iPod television commercial in 2007.